Japan loves bugs, and they're everywhere. Not only is Bug Catching

 - Monster Rancher has the Beaklon (Kabuto) and Antlan (Kuwaga).
 They're sort of a mid-range between Type B and Type C—they weren't introduced at the same time and just sort of coexist, but their battle styles are different enough to seem contrasting.

-- Mega Man X has a Type A setup with the first game's Boomer Kuwanger (a not-very-good translation of Kuwaga) and his brother, the third game's Gravity Beetle, who is of the Kabuto variety.
+- There's a Type A setup with Mega Man X1's Boomer Kuwanger (a not-very-good translation of Kuwaga) and his brother, Mega Man X3's Gravity Beetle, who is of the Kabuto variety.
 The latter is actually one of the few Mavericks in X3 who is completely uninterested in Doppler's plans and isn't even infected with The Virus, but instead seeks revenge.
 In the manga, he even attempts to rebuild his brother.

 - Mega Man Zero has a similar Type A with the first game's Herculious Anchortus (Kabuto) and the second game's Kuwagust Anchus, who refers to Herculious as his brother and teams up with him during the Boss Rush.